travis/factual-clojure-driver/README.md

 # Resolve

-Use the <tt>resolve</tt> function to enrich your data and match it against Factual's.
+Use the `resolve` function to enrich your data and match it against Factual's.

-The <tt>resolve</tt> function takes a hash-map of values indicating what you know about a place.
+The `resolve` function takes a hash-map of values indicating what you know about a place.
 Returns a result set with exactly one record as a hash-map if the Factual platform found a suitable candidate that meets the criteria you specified.
 Returns an empty result set otherwise.

 Example: